Princebounce/stage-three_task/README.md

 - Unsplash API (for fetching photos)

 ## Live Page
 The live version of this project can be accessed [here](https://stage-three-task.vercel.app).
-(Add the link to your live project here)

 ## Features
 - User authentication (login and sign-up)